 It’s important to be honest with yourself when decorating.
 If you like cuddle with the pets, put your feet up or eat dinner while sitting on the sofa it stands to reason that you should have one that’s durable, stain resistant and comfortable.
 This goes for everything in the room.
 Don’t try to live in a room that doesn’t suit your lifestyle.

 Too Many Big Plants

 Plants are important, and every room should have a couple.
-However don’t overdo it and get plants that are going to grow so much they overtake the space.
-Find smaller versions that will compliment the room and accessorize with them accordingly.
+However, don’t overdo it and get plants that are going to grow so much they overtake the space.
+Find smaller versions that will complement the room and accessorize with them accordingly.

 Monochromatic Color Schemes

 Decorating in a single color can be boring.
 If you want to keep things neutral it’s completely fine.
 Just make sure to follow guidelines to help avoid the drab.

 While it’s good to have some variety in wood tones in a given room, you’ll want to make sure not to use too many.
 Mixing woods with orange undertones and those with red can be jarring.
 Try to keep them all in the same color family but use different varieties.

 If you like to have personal photos on display, by all means, go for it.
 But extra-large engagement, pregnancy, or family portraits can be overwhelming and make guests uncomfortable.
 Instead of a large portrait consider a photo wall of smaller pictures.
 You can still be surrounded by photos of loved ones, just in a more stylish and less intrusive way.

 Too Many Patterns

 Patterns are great but too many can be distracting and look confusing to the eye.